An incredible approach to Personal Training

 - I value my health and my body and view working with MovementFirst as an investment in my future.

 - I want to move better, get stronger, build lean muscle and burn fat!

 If you agreed with the points above, you just took your first steps towards getting the body you want.
 The next step is of course to get in touch in the form above.

 Mobility / Movement Focused

 A wise man once said “Train your body for how you want it to work, not just how you want it to look on Instagram”.

-Most people define their fitness by how much volume they can do and how they look, rather than how well their joints are moving as they do it.
-The truth is, when joints move badly, you have no options but to compensate.
+Most people define their fitness by how much volume they can do and how they look.
+Often instead of how well their joints are moving as they do it.
+The truth is, when joints don’t move well, you have no options but to compensate your movements.